lborg019/alain.xyz/packages/portfolio/blog/modern-graphics-apis/index.md

 | DirectX | - |
 | Metal | `CAMetalLayer` |

-A window surface allows you to bind all draw calls to an OS specific window.
+A window **Surface** allows you to bind all draw calls to an OS specific window.

 ## Physical Device